quantsingularity/QuantumBallot/README.md

 ## Overview

-Chainocracy is a comprehensive election management system that leverages blockchain technology to ensure secure, transparent, and tamper-proof elections in America.
+QuantumBallot is a comprehensive election management system that leverages blockchain technology to ensure secure, transparent, and tamper-proof elections in America.
 The platform consists of multiple components:

 - **Web Frontend**: For election committee members and administrators
 - **Mobile Frontend**: For voters to cast their votes securely